-- For information about installation conditions and minimum computer system requirements, see page 121. - To transfer images to the camera - 1.
+- 1. On the CD-ROM menu screen, select "Photo Transport". - After reading the information about installation conditions and system requirements for installation in the "Read me" file, install Photo Transport. - To transfer images to the camera - 1.
 Connect the camera to your computer (page 86). - On your computer, click the following: Start → All Programs → CASIO → Photo Transport.